-Family witnessed mental ward 'chaos'
+Dying woman's family saw ward 'chaos'

 Speaking for the first time, the family described patients roaming naked around Glan Clwyd Hospital's Tawel Fan unit in Denbighshire.

-It was closed in 2013 and a report later found there was a culture of "institutional abuse".
+The family spoke as the latest report examining patients' care was published.

-The family spoke as a report examining patients' care is to be published.
+It dismissed previous claims there was a culture of "institutional abuse" at the now closed ward.

 It was commissioned by the Betsi Cadwaladr University Health Board (BCUHB) after an independent report in 2015 heard claims from families that patients were kept "like animals".